 - More heads up which can lead to improved support needed for autistic boys, girls, men, and women.

 - Less canned responses from the autistic person.
 If a person had autistic facial expressions during childhood, the facial expressions should still look autistic during adulthood when they really express emotions.
 There’s more than one type of smile.
 From Google search and other social cues websites, you can find pictures of them but they may only be reliable for reading non-autistic people even if autistic people can fake them.

 - Increased expressiveness.
+With timings that tends to seem off, maybe that’s why we may not be very expressive.
 Is it possible that the pressure to “pass” causes “flat affect”?